ethcluj/conf-app/QnA-prompts.md

    - Sorted by vote count (descending)
    - Each question shows: vote count, question text, submitter name, timestamp
    - Visual indicator for questions the user has voted on
-   - Real-time updates via WebSockets
+   - Real-time updates via SSE

 3. **Question Input**:
    - Fixed at bottom of screen